The ABC’s of Indie Lee Beauty

 (Agriculture, Botany and Composition)

 Family Grossulariaceae.
 This perennial bush grows up to about 5 feet tall, in damp soil and is cultivated mainly for its fruit, but its leaves are also popular for their medicinal benefits.
-Its hanging yellow flowers blossoms between April and May and its small, round, black berries ripen in July and August.
-Geography: This plant grows indigenously in European forests of the UK, France and Nordic regions and in Asia especially in Manchuria, Armenia and Siberia and the Himalayas
+Its hanging yellow flowers blossom between April and May and its small, round, black berries ripen in July and August.
+Geography: This plant grows indigenously in European forests of the UK, France and Nordic regions and in Asia especially in Manchuria, Armenia and Siberia and the Himalayas.

 Stories & Legends

 According to Iranian legend, the first human couple were born from a Blackcurrant bush after they received their soul.
-In the 1840s its cultivation expanded quickly, especially in France where it could be bough in fine apothecaries as “a long-life elixir”.
+In the 1840s its cultivation expanded quickly, especially in France where it could be bought in fine apothecaries as “a long-life elixir”.